-Meet Sharon Salzberg, Author of "Real Love: The Art of Mindful Connection"
+Meet Sharon Salzberg, and read an excerpt from "Real Love: The Art of Mindful Connection"

 Interviewed by Eleanor Duke

 “Equanimity can help us admit what we don’t know, it can help us to have healthy boundaries, and it is also admitting that there are inevitably ups and downs, nothing is perfectly flat — no endeavor, no effort, no relationship.”